 Once of my main reasons for settling into London was being located in Europe and the travel opportunities that come with that.
 The relative low cost of jetting off to another country for the weekend is delightful, and I’m doing my best to make the most of it now.
 Over (school) term breaks and long weekends you do need to book well in advance.
 Otherwise there’s usually a number of destinations you can always do on the cheap.

-- Ryanair – so far, my favourite balance of price and service.
+- Ryanair – so far, my favourite balance of price and service (Edit: hate Ryanair, never not been delayed).
 I’m sure one bad experience could spoil that.
 I like Ryanair for it’s fantastic sales, I snapped up plenty of weekend flights under £50.
 I enjoy like their fare finder which is handy when you don’t know where/ when you want to go away for.

 - Secret Flying – for longer haul destinations you’d benefit from the deals that come through from Secret Flying.
 These are for well in advance bookings but the prices are worth celebrating (generally at least half of the full price).
 It’s also very frequent, they spam me at least once a week.